Skip to content

 Events stay in the runtime DB indefinitely.
 Query them via:

-• The dashboard's Events tab (filterable by kind, scope, time).
+• The dashboard's Events tab (filterable by type, the linked agent/session/quest, and time).

-• The MCP events tool (inside Claude Code or any MCP client).
+• The MCP events tool, with actions create / list / enable / disable / delete / trigger / trace (inside Claude Code or any MCP client).

 Why events aren't "audit logs"